peterhinch/micropython-micropower/README.md

  ``delta`` the delay period in mS, ``addr`` the address where the time was saved (default 1021).
  6. ``why`` Returns a string providing the cause of a wakeup.
  7. ``cprint`` Same usage as ``print`` but does nothing if USB is connected.
- 8. ``battery_volts`` No args.
-Returns Vbat and Vdd.
+ 8. ``v33`` No args.
+Returns Vdd.
 If Vin > 3.3V Vdd should read approximately 3.3V.
- Lower values respectively indicate a failing RTC backup battery or a Vin which has dropped below 3.3V.
+ Lower values indicate a Vin which has dropped below 3.3V typically due to a failing battery.
- Beware.
-This uses pyb.ADCAll() which has the side effect of configuring all ADC pins as inputs.
+ 9. ``vbat`` Returns the backup battery voltage (if fitted).

-The module instantiates the following objects, which are available for access.
+ 10. ``temperature`` Returns the chip temperature in deg C. Note that the chip datasheet points out that the absolute accuracy of this is poor, varies greatly from one chip to another, and is best suited for monitoring changes in temperature.
+It fails if the 3.3V supply drops out of spec.

- 1. ``rtc`` Instance of pyb.rtc().
+Items 8-10 avoid the drawbacks of the ``pyb.ADCAll`` class.
+This turns all available pins into ADC inputs.
+Further its ``read_core_vbat()`` method returns incorrect results if the 3.3V supply is low for example due to a failing battery.

- 2. ``bkpram`` Object providing access to the backup RAM.
+The module provides the following classes:
- 3. ``rtcregs`` Object providing access to the backup registers.
+ 1. ``Alarm`` Provides access to the two RTC alarms.
- 4. ``tamper`` Object enabling wakeup from the Tamper pin X18.
+ 2. ``BkpRAM`` Provides access to the backup RAM.
- 5. ``wkup`` Object enabling wakeup from a positive edge on pin X1.
+ 3. ``RTC_Regs`` Provides access to the backup registers.
- 6. ``usb_connected`` A boolean, ``True`` if REPL via USB is enabled and a physical USB connection is in place.
+ 4. ``Tamper`` Enables wakeup from the Tamper pin X18.

-The module provides the ``alarm`` class providing access to the two RTC alarms.
+ 5. ``wakeup_X1`` Enables wakeup from a positive edge on pin X1.

 ### Function ``lpdelay()``